Skip to main content

 Analysis of survey results focused on identifying significant differences between Californians with lower and higher incomes and between racial and ethnic subgroups.
 The project’s final phase consisted of qualitative in-depth interviews with survey respondents with low incomes and health care experts.

-The survey of 2,249 adults, ages 18 to 64, found that the COVID-19 pandemic both exposed and exacerbated inequities in health, mental health, and health care access for Californians with low incomes—particularly Californians of color.
-In addition, the pandemic heightened and increased economic and employment inequalities, placing additional stress on people most likely to experience inequities.
+The survey of 2,249 adults, ages 18 to 64, found that the COVID-19 pandemic both exposed and exacerbated differences in health, mental health, and health care access for Californians with low incomes—particularly Californians of various backgrounds.
+In addition, the pandemic heightened and increased economic and employment inequalities, placing additional stress on people most likely to experience difficulties.

 The project defined low-income individuals as those living at less than double the federal poverty line.
 All study activities were conducted in English, Mandarin, Spanish, and Vietnamese.